-9 Things to Add to Your Adelaide Itinerary
+9 Things To Add To Your Adelaide Itinerary

-▼ 1.
-Savor a local drop (or two)
+1. Savour a local drop (or two)

-There are more than 70 cellar doors to explore, but some of our favourites include Samuel’s Gorge (a red lover’s heaven), d’Arenberg Cube (like Willy Wonka but with wine), Mollydooker (one of the most generous and delicious wine tastings), Alpha Box & Dice (great wines, quirky vibes) and Down The Rabbit Hole (most Insta-worthy).
+There are more than 70 cellar doors to explore, but some of our favourites include Samuel’s Gorge (a red lover’s heaven), d’Arenberg Cube (like Willy Wonka but with wine), Mollydooker (one of the most generous and delicious wine tastings), Alpha Box & Dice (great wines, quirky vibes) and Down The Rabbit Hole (the most Insta-worthy).

-▼ 2.
-Eat your way through the Adelaide Central Market
+2. Eat your way through the Adelaide Central Market

-▼ 3.
-Watch the sunset over the ocean
+3. Watch the sunset over the ocean

-▼ 4.
-Catch an AFL game
+4. Catch an AFL game

 Be sure to have a pre-game drink at the Adelaide Casino beforehand and then join the flood of avid fans as you cross the bridge over the River Torrens to the stadium.
 Adelaide folk are crazy about their footy, so be sure to book your tickets in advance.

-▼ 5.
-Visit historic Victor Harbor
+5. Visit historic Victor Harbor

-During the warmer months, this sandy beach offers perfect spot for swimming and sunbaking.
-Be sure to head up to Freeman Lookout and continue on around the headland cliff walk – you may even catch a glimpse of the migrating Southern Right Whales if you’re visiting during May-October.
+During the warmer months, this sandy beach offers the perfect spot for swimming and sunbaking.
+Be sure to head up to Freeman Lookout and continue on around the headland cliff walk – you may even catch a glimpse of the migrating Southern Right Whales if you’re visiting between May and October.

-▼ 6.
-Take a hike to Morialta Falls
+6. Take a hike to Morialta Falls

-▼ 7.
-Enjoy a taste of Europe in charming Hahndorf
+7. Enjoy a taste of Europe in charming Hahndorf

-Say hallo to Hahndorf – a picturesque traditional European village just 30 minute’s drive from Adelaide CBD.
+Say hallo to Hahndorf – a picturesque traditional European village just a 30-minute drive from Adelaide CBD.
 Hahndorf is Australia’s oldest surviving German settlement, and here you can stroll the quaint main street, browse quirky shops and sample local artisanal delights.

-▼ 8.
-Sample some local brews
+8. Sample some local brews

 After a long afternoon of beer tasting and brewery hopping, you’re bound to have worked up an appetite.
-Fortunately, the nearby Low ‘n’ Slow American BBQ has some finger-lickin’-good slow cooked meats and Southern style fare to cure what ails ya.
+Fortunately, the nearby Low ‘n’ Slow American BBQ has some finger-lickin’-good slow cooked barbecue and Southern-style fare to cure what ails ya.
 This place is extremely popular so book ahead to avoid disappointment.

-▼ 9.
-Have a laugh at the Adelaide Fringe
+9. Have a laugh at the Adelaide Fringe

-Fringe is spread across two sprawling areas, the Garden of Unearthly Delights and Gluttony, as well as an array of other locations throughout the city.
-If you’re travelling to Adelaide during Fringe season, you are in for one hell of a treat!
+Fringe is spread across two sprawling main areas, the Garden of Unearthly Delights and Gluttony, plus dozens of small locations throughout the city.
+If you’re travelling to Adelaide during the Fringe season, you are in for one hell of a treat!